How Restaurants Get Michelin Stars: A Brief History of the Michelin Guide

 Have you ever wondered how restaurants get Michelin Stars?
 Or how the Michelin Star rating system came to be?

-Here at the Auguste Escoffier School of Culinary Arts, we thought you should know the whole story.
-After all, some of the cooks we’re training may one day aspire to join the ranks of restaurants recommended in the iconic Michelin Guide.
+Here at Auguste Escoffier School of Culinary Arts, we thought you should know the whole story.
+After all, some of the cooks we’re training may aspire to join the ranks of restaurants recommended in the famous Michelin Guide.

 The Unexpected Origins of the Michelin Guide

 Interestingly, the invention of the Michelin Star rating coincides with the invention of the automobile.
-The first Michelin Guide was compiled in 1900 by Michelin Tire founders and French industrialist brothers Andre and Edouard Michelin.
-The aim of the guide was to create a demand for automobiles, and therefore, Michelin tires.
+Michelin Tire founders and French industrialist brothers Andre and Edouard Michelin compiled the first Michelin Guide in 1900 with the aim of creating a demand for automobiles—and therefore, a need for more Michelin tires.

-The first Michelin Guide printed 35,000 copies and included maps, along with instructions on how to repair and change tires.
-It also included a list of restaurants, hotels, mechanics, and gas stations along popular routes in France.
+The French guide was handed out for free and included maps, plus instructions on how to repair and change tires.
+To encourage drivers to use their cars and explore a little more, the guide also included a list of restaurants, hotels, mechanics, and gas stations along popular routes in France.

 The Evolution of the Michelin Star Rating System

-The first Michelin Star ratings were given in 1926.
+The guide began awarding Michelin Star ratings in 1926.
 The restaurants, all of which were in France, were awarded a single star if they were deemed a “fine dining establishment.”
-In 1931, the rating system expanded to become the Michelin three-star rating that continues today.
+In 1931, the rating system expanded to the three-star rating that continues today.

-Unlike most star rating systems, one star is not a bad thing.
+Unlike most star rating systems, one star is not considered a demerit.
 Any number of Michelin Stars granted to a restaurant signals a huge honor and a rare accomplishment.

 • One star: A very good restaurant in its category.